FTSRG/EMF-IncQuery-RCPTT-GUI-Tests/README.md

 1. Create new Jenkins Job.

-  Make these steps, use this GitHub repository:
+  Make these steps from step 3, you can use this GitHub repository:
    http://support.xored.com/support/solutions/articles/3000028645-use-jenkins-to-run-rcptt-tests-in-continuos-integration-environment-

   To remove .git folder form workspace, use this shell command: